ravi9/openvino-wiki/GPUPluginDebugUtils.md

     execGraphInfo.serialize("/path/to/serialized/exec/graph.xml");
 ```

-The capability to retrieve execution graph and store it on the disk is integratred into `benchmark_app`, this the execution graph can be simply dumped
+The capability to retrieve execution graph and store it on the disk is integrated into `benchmark_app`.
+The execution graph can be simply dumped
 by setting additional parameter `-exec_graph_path exec_graph.xml` for `benchmark_app`.
-Output `xml` file has format similar to usual IR, but contains
+Output `xml` file has a format similar to usual IR, but contains
 execution nodes with some runtime info such as:
 - Execution time of each node
 - Mapping between nodes in final device specific graph and original input graph operations
-- Ouput layout
+- Output layout
 - Output precision
 - Primitive type
 - Inference precision